 Hawke’s Bay is a region on the east coast of the North Island.
 From the art deco town of Napier to the impressive wineries around Havelock North, Hawke’s Bay is reason alone to visit the North Island.
+Wine lovers, this is for you.

 Wine Tasting in Hawke’s Bay